jdrli/crash-lander/README.md

 - Responsive design principles for cross-device compatibility
 - Performance optimization techniques for smooth user experience
 - Clean, maintainable code structure following Next.js conventions

-## Learn More

-To learn more about Next.js, take a look at the [Next.js documentation](https://nextjs.org/docs).